-15.5.3 Anyone who has contributed to committing irregularities as meant in article 15.2 exposes themselves to a disciplinary procedure based on article 33 and 34 of the Statute of the Student - UAntwerpen.
-If the fraud commission finds that a student is an accessory to plagiarism, she asks the dean to file a complaint with the student mediator in accordance with article 33, 34 and 36 of the Statute of the Student - UAntwerpen.
+15.5.3 Anyone who has contributed to committing irregularities as meant in article 15.2 exposes themselves to a disciplinary procedure based on the Student Statute - UAntwerp.
+If the fraud commission finds that a student is an accessory to plagiarism, she asks the dean to file a complaint with the student mediator in accordance with article 32 of the Student Statute - UAntwerp.